 If you have asked your self how much water lawn need.
-Houston Landscape Pros have put together this Lawn 411 page.
-We would like to share the following important information.
-One of the first things a professional sprinkler installer learns about irrigation and sprinkler system installations is to calculate the water requirements for lawn (grass or turf) and other plants.
+Houston Landscape Pros have put together this lawn water needs-Texas page.
+We want to share the following important information.
+One of the first things a professional lawn sprinkler system installer learns about is to calculate the water requirements.
+In other words, for the lawn (grass or turf) and other plants.
 Below, we will explain how to determine the amount of water required for a particular grass (lawn/turf).
 Please note that plant requirements are different and vary depending on plant type and climate.
-Our focus is on the Houston, TX area and neighboring communities, including Katy, Sugar Land, Richmond, etc. This is the first step we must take to determine how long the sprinkler system needs to run.
+Our focus is on the Houston, TX area and neighboring communities, including Katy, Sugar Land, Richmond, and more.
+In conclusion, this is the first step we must take to determine how long the sprinkler system needs to run.

 The formula for calculating the lawn water requirement is listed below.
 We will define each part of the formula and explain what each variable means.

 Lawn Water Requirement = PET x Tc x Qf Please refer to the charts below and the formula definitions at the bottom of the page.

 |Quality Factor (Qf)|

 PET (aka ETo) is short for “Potential Evapotranspiration”.
 This is the measurement of the total amount of water that a plant needs to grow.